Ada-Developers-Academy/core-unit-1/python-oop/static-methods-and-class-methods.md

 In a class method, cls will be the class itself <class '__main__.ExampleClass'>
 ```

 Any code that can reference the class can call a class method.
-Similar to static methods, we can call a class method from other static, class, or instance methods, or even inside another class.
+Similar to static methods, we can call a class method from other static, class, or instance methods, or even from inside another class.

 ### Class Methods: Syntax Details